is-leeroy-jenkins/Mathy/README.md

 ---

 ## 🔍 Outliers
-- data points that are significantly different from other observations, and they can arise from errors, fraud, or natural deviations.
+- Data points that are significantly different from other observations.
+- Can arise from errors, fraud, or natural deviations.
 - Can be detected using methods like the z-score or the interquartile range (IQR), and then either remove them, use a robust model like a tree-based method, or transform the data to reduce their influence

 | Class Name          | Description (concise)                                     |